WE NEED FOSTER HOMES!

 Fostering is one of the many ways volunteers keep IDR+ working!

-Because many of the same guidelines for adopting a dog apply to the fostering situation, volunteers interested in becoming a foster home are asked to complete our standard Adoption Application.
-A home visit will also be conducted before the volunteer is approved as a Foster home.
+Because many of the same guidelines for adopting a dog apply to fostering, volunteers interested in becoming a foster home are asked to complete our standard Adoption Application.
+A home visit will also be conducted before the volunteer is approved as a foster home, and an experienced foster parent will help guide you.

 What is fostering?

-Foster care givers are volunteers who take IDR+ dogs into their homes and care for them until they are ready for adoption.
-It’s a great way to volunteer from home.
-Since we do not operate a shelter, most of the animals we accept into our organization must be fostered.
+Since IDR+ does not have a central facility, we rely on foster homes to care for the majority of our dogs.
+Foster care givers are volunteers who take IDR+ dogs into their homes and nurture them until they are ready for adoption.
+It’s a great way to volunteer from home and enjoy the company of a dog temporarily.

-While some volunteers end up adopting a foster pet, please note that the foster program is not for people who want to “try out” an animal prior to adoption.
-It is intended to provide one-on-one attention in a home environment for animals, in order to best evaluate them and prepare them for adoption.
+While some volunteers end up adopting a foster pet, please note that the foster program is not for people who want to “try out” a particular animal prior to adoption.
+It is intended to provide one-on-one attention in a home environment for animals in order to best evaluate them and prepare them for adoption.

 - Provide a clean, nurturing, indoor home for the dog.